bganguly/coding_exercise/README.md

-Coding Exercise
+Answer to a Coding Exercise
 ===============

-Hey there!

-Thanks for taking a look at this coding exercise.
 UserTesting uses this exercise as part of it's interviewing process for coding related positions.

-# Exercise instructions
-* Fork this repo
-* Complete the exercise using any language you like
-* Submit your results via pull request

-# Setup

-You are free to implement any mechanism for feeding input into your solutions (for example, using hard coded data within a unit test).
-You should provide sufficient evidence that your solution is complete by, as a minimum, indicating that it works correctly against the supplied test data.

-We highly recommend using a unit testing framework such as RSpec (Ruby) or Jasmine (JavaScript).
-Even if you have not used it before, it is simple to learn and incredibly useful.
-The code you write should be of production quality, and most importantly, it should be code you are proud of.

 # Lockerz